openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 #### User Interface Considerations {#vp_query_ui}

-While this specification provides the mechanisms for requesting different sets of claims and Credentials, it does not make assumptions about the user interface of the Wallet, for example, if users can select which combination of Credentials to present.
+While this specification provides the mechanisms for requesting different sets of claims and Credentials, it does not define details about the user interface of the Wallet, for example, if and how users can select which combination of Credentials to present.
+However, it is typically expected that the Wallet presents the End-User with a choice of which Credential(s) to present if multiple of the sets of Credentials in `options` can satisfy the request.

 #### Security Considerations {#vp_query_security}